sliptype/snabbdom-typestyle/README.md

   const patch = init(modules);
 ```

-OR, if you are using [Cycle.js](https://github.com/cyclejs/cyclejs) pass `modules` in the options of `makeDOMdriver`.
+Or, if you are using [Cycle.js](https://github.com/cyclejs/cyclejs) pass `modules` in the options of `makeDOMdriver`.
 ```js
 run(main, { DOM: makeDOMDriver('#root', { modules }) });
 ```

 ## Server-side Rendering
-To use `snabbdom-typestyle` in a server-side rendered environment, initialize snabbdom with the `serverSideCssModule`.
+To use `snabbdom-typestyle` in a server-side rendered environment, initialize [Snabbdom](https://github.com/snabbdom/snabbdom) with the `serverSideCssModule`.

 ```js
 import { serverSideCssModule, collectStyles } from 'snabbdom-typestyle';